samboy/maramake/README.md

 This is a fork of https://github.com/rmyorston/pdpmake with a one line change where, even in strict POSIX mode, we allow targets to have the `/` character.
 This is a non-POSIX extension that the POSIX make spec allows.
+In addition, [the GPL testsuite had been removed](https://github.com/rmyorston/pdpmake/issues/20); this code is 100% public domain.

 ### Public domain POSIX make